 In addition to getting a tax receipt for the full amount you donate, you also reduce your taxes by not having to pay tax on any capital gain for securities donated.

 This can amount to a significant tax savings!

 All of these advantages refer to securities that are held outside of a registered account.
 (Capital gains within a registered account are already sheltered from tax and it is only when you make withdrawals from this account will tax issues come into play.)

 Donating stock instead of cash gives you a chance to review and update your portfolio, reducing the capital gains held, which in turn will reduce future tax owing.

 You’ll also be able to have a bigger impact on land conservation with the Nature Trust if you donate the additional tax savings from a stock donation.

 As well, donating securities is easy to do.
-Just download this form, and complete it as instructed.
+Just complete this fillable form as instructed.
 Give a copy to the Nature Trust and a copy to your Investment Company or Broker or Financial Advisor and we do the rest!
 Most companies do not charge you for making an in-kind stock donation, so it is even cheaper than writing a cheque!
 (Check with your own broker/company to make sure.)

 To take advantage of these benefits, security donations must be made “in-kind” meaning that the security is transferred directly to the Nature Trust — NOT cashed in first.